edsml-jmy23/jadeygouf.github.io/index.md

 **Analysis of the environmental condition of Nagasaki, Japan ⛰️**
 <br>
-One day groupproject project
-<div style="text-align: center;">
-  <img src="images/data.png?raw=true" style="width: 100%; height: auto;">
-</div>
 The task was to perform a first initial benchmark to analyse the environmental condition of Nagasaki, Japan, using Earth Observation archive data.
 The first part involved producing a land-cover classification map.
 This began with a single dataset to develop the workflow and ensure that the processing pipeline functioned correctly and produced representative classes.
 Following this, a time-series analysis was built to examine changes in land cover over time.
+<div style="text-align: center;">
+  <img src="images/data.png?raw=true" style="width: 100%; height: auto;">
+</div>

 ![](https://img.shields.io/badge/Language-Python-3776AB?logo=python&logoColor=white)
 ![](https://img.shields.io/badge/Platform-Github-3776AB?logo=python&logoColor=white)